fbpx

 "We think that's a sensible measure that really prizes, I think, the value of studying here in Australia," said Minister Gallagher.

-Needless to say, however, the prospect of any further increase is a serious concern for international educators in Australia, their international partners, and prospective students.
+Needless to say, the prospect of any further increase is a serious concern for international educators in Australia, their international partners, and prospective students.

-In its briefing for the Australian election, which pre-dates the Labor announcement this week, English Australia calls for, "An urgent review of student visa application fees and the study rights of visitor and working holiday visa holders to regrow the short-term study market.
+"An urgent review of student visa application fees and the study rights of visitor and working holiday visa holders to regrow the short-term study market.
 In 2024, the government increased the student visa fee by 125%, making it double the UK fee, four times the USA fee, and nearly 10 times the Canadian fee.
 This has proven especially damaging to the ELICOS sector as the average student enrolment of less than 20 weeks makes the AUD$1,600 fee particularly disproportionate.
 The fee’s introduction was followed by an immediate and sustained fall in applications for ELICOS-only enrolments of approximately 50%.
 English Australia urges the government to move quickly to reduce the student visa fee for students applying for courses of less than one year to a fee of less than AUD$800."

 Writing on LinkedIn, International Education Association of Australia (IEAA) CEO Phil Honeywood said, "At least we have a commitment from Labor that they will be open to discussion about visa fee reductions as per IEAA’s Election Platform which calls for a 50% discount for less than 12 months study programmes including English language and learning abroad."